What are the best ways to score higher in GRE?

 posted at May 30, 2019, 4:22 p.m.

-First things first, if you score anything over a 315–320, you are absolutely fine.
-Whether you get into a top-notch school for a masters program will only depend on the rest of your profile once you cross that 320 mark on the GRE.
+First things first, if you score anything over a 315–320, you are fine.
+Whether you get into a top-notch school for a masters program will only depend on the rest of your profile once you cross a 320 on the GRE.

 I scored a 323 on the GRE on my first attempt.
 From my experience, I must tell you that you can’t or rather don’t have to “learn” verbal and math for the GRE.
 It is an aptitude test and hence all you can do is prepare for it.
 Keep in mind that the GRE is a test of your ability to concentrate for long periods of time.
 The questions are not difficult.
 Sitting down for over 4 hours and performing at your best is a task.
 Here are important things you need to keep in mind.